A Conformation-Centric Generative Foundation Model for Linear Polymer Modeling and Design: Details on Datasets

 \subsection{Polymer Design Dataset}

-Although the latest work~\cite{liu2024graph} provides one dataset comprising 553 polymers for polymer design, which considers three gas permeability conditions (i.e., O2Perm, CO2Perm, and N2Perm) along with two more conditions for synthesizability (i.e., synthetic accessibility and complexity scores), some polymers in this dataset are chemically invalid (e.g., lacking polymerization sites).
-In this context, we further exclude such chemically inadmissible polymers and utilize the remaining polymers as our design dataset, thereby ensuring data validity and reliable evaluation.
-In particular, this dataset comprises approximately 400 polymers and is partitioned into training, validation, and test sets with the same 6:2:2 ratio as in~\cite{liu2024graph}.
+Although the latest work~\cite{liu2024graph} provides one dataset comprising 553 polymers for polymer design, which employs three gas permeability (i.e., O2Perm, CO2Perm, and N2Perm) along with synthesizability as the condition set to balance performance and practical feasibility, some polymers in this dataset are chemically invalid (e.g., lacking polymerization sites). \re{In this context, we further exclude such chemically inadmissible polymers that failed rigorous checks concerning the presence of essential polymerization sites, linkage viability, chemical sanity, and structural connectivity.
+These remaining polymers are then utilized as our design dataset, thereby ensuring data validity and reliable evaluation.} In particular, this dataset comprises approximately 400 polymers and is partitioned into training, validation, and test sets.